mpope9/krarup/primer.md

 An EPP is an official proposal to add a new feature to Erlang.

 We don't necessarily feel that most of Krarup should necessarily belong in Erlang.
 While some of the concepts would be very welcome to be integrated they can be done so by people more familiar with creating languages.
 Parts of Krarup are quite distinct and do not feel completely natural compared to vanilla Erlang.
 So we went with an implementation instead of a proposal.

 # To Dos
+- [] Better recompile detection?
 - [] Stronger safety checks for `await`.
     * Currently only checks if the expression is a `pid()` or a `[pid()]`.
     * Could consider using a `{awaitable, pid()}` for more safety.